drewm27/speakerrankings/index.md

 The top picks on this website are the same ones that unbiased reviewers who value neutral speakers like [Oluv and Alan Ross](/top-recommended-reviewers/) also highly recommend.

-Feel free to share this anywhere people could find it useful, thanks!

 ## Top Recommended Speakers By Preference

 - [Best Portable Bluetooth Speakers For Sound Quality](/top-recommended/)